Thapeloletsapa/FSJ_Portfolio_Piece_THALET494_JSE2407_D_Thapelo-Letsapa_FSJ03/README.md

 ProductPage: Shows detailed information about a selected product, including images, description, and reviews.
 ProductImage: Handles image carousel functionality for product images.
 BackToProductButton: Provides a button to navigate back to the product listing.

+I welcome contributions to improve the project.
+Please follow these steps:

+Fork the Repository

+Create a Feature Branch

+bash
+Copy code
+git checkout -b feature/your-feature
+Commit Your Changes

+bash
+Copy code
+git commit -m "Add a descriptive message"
+Push to the Branch

+bash
+Copy code
+git push origin feature/your-feature
+Open a Pull Request

+Go to the repository on GitHub and open a pull request.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Contact
+For any questions or feedback, please contact:

+Your Name: thapelolletsapa@gmail.com
+GitHub Profile: Thapelo letsapa